 Personally, if I don't have everything I need for a smoothie, yogurt is my next best option.
 If you eat dairy, Healthline reported that yogurt can provide 50 percent of your daily calcium needs as well as deliver lots of other vitamins.
 "Yogurt provides almost every nutrient that your body needs.
 It is especially high in calcium, B vitamins and trace minerals," Healthline noted.
 It's also high in protein so it will

 give you an energy boost, too.
-Neilson Barnard/Getty Images Entertainment/Getty Images
+5 Select The Salmon Neilson Barnard/Getty Images Entertainment/Getty Images

 If you want to kill two birds with one stone, top a slice of whole-grain bread or bagel with some salmon.
 "One of my